-This baked salmon and cabbage with dill is the perfect weeknight dinner idea.
+This salmon and cabbage bake with dill is the perfect weeknight dinner idea.
 Made using only a handful of ingredients, it’s quick, easy and absolutely delicious!

 Cabbage is a great vegetable whatever the season but I find its greener varieties are particularly suited for spring.
 Which is why I chose sweetheart cabbage for this baked salmon and cabbage recipe.